ongsa12342/NUC_Robot/README.md

 We will explore ways to improve the robot's localization accuracy by researching localization techniques, sensor fusion, and SLAM

 ### Acknowledgments
+This project is part of the coursework for FRA501 Robotics Dev at the Institute of Field Robotics, King Mongkut’s University of Technology Thonburi.
+Special thanks to the course instructors for their guidance and support.
+Feel free to explore, modify, and extend this project for educational and research purposes.

 This project relies on the following libraries and tools:
  - robot_localization - For state estimation and sensor fusion.
  - unitree_lidar - Integration and support for Unitree LiDAR sensors.